 The general teaching approach is student-centered, instructor-led, face-to-face lecturing, case discussions, as well as problem solving in the classroom.
 Lecture notes, additional reading articles, and learning resources are posted on Canvas.
-For many topics, we will start with an example (which can be a real business problem or a simplified version) with concrete numbers and clearly defined questions that are often of managerial relevance.
+For many topics, we will start with a business case with concrete numbers and clearly defined questions that are often of managerial relevance.
 Then we provide rigorous analysis or using Excel spreadsheet to solve the problem and discuss managerial insights based on the analysis.